 Big bursts of yellow forsythia call out to us in late April, like billboards for spring, easy to see as we fly by in cars, trains, or on bicycles.

 It's a welcome sight, but the picture is missing something.
-Forsythia is not native to our area—and, therefore, not of life-nurturing importance to some of the most endangered regional insects, the early-emerging bees, butterflies, flies, wasps, and moths that are known to insect scientists as "feeding specialists."
-Some of these choosy creatures rely on early-blossoming native flowers for pollen and other support.
+Forsythia is not native to our area—and, therefore, not of life-nurturing importance to some early-emerging insects such as bumblebee queens, some butterflies, flies, wasps, and moths."

 If you want to see these worthy native flowers, slow down and focus on the woodlands, streamsides, and rocky ledges.
 A good book can help with identification, such as Wildflowers of New England by Ted Elliman and the New England Wild Flower Society (Timber Press).
 As you start to learn about ephemerals, you'll find that they emerge and blossom in spring because they need the dappled sunshine of open woodlands.
 They specialize in the weeks before trees get their leaves in mid to late May.
 Most are less than 12 inches tall.
 Most blossom for less than two weeks, some for just a few days.